spectralcode/OCTproZ/BUILD.md

 sudo apt-get install qt5-default
 ```

-Qt documentation and examples which are not not required, but recommended can be installed with these commands:
+Qt documentation and examples which are not required, but recommended can be installed with these commands:
 ```
 sudo apt-get install qt5-doc
 sudo apt-get install qt5-doc-html qtbase5-doc-html